psmass/DDS-Data-model-Example/Sensors/c++/README.md

 The example generates code using two IDL files ..\model\Sensor.idl and ..\model\Common.idl

 ## Environment
-The example code was built with the following environment.

-* Windows 10 (x64)
-* Connext DDS Professional 6.1.0 with x64Win64VS2019
+In order to build this example the Connext environment must be set up since the build process relies on $NDDSHOME.

 ## Directories